markizano/ytffmpeg/fintech/programming/programming-basics/readme.md

 Some require that you use `if()` exclusively.
 However, enough languages support this construct that it would be worth mentioning here so you can use it later.

-# Conditionals
-*If* this condition is true, *then* you will hear a beep. (_beeping-noise_)

-Conditionals are the bread and butter of computer programming!
-This is where "Algebraic English" comes into play as we are looping from conditions in contained sets called functions.

-If I were to sum 90% of the programming out there, functions, conditionals and assignments are going to be 90% of the code you will write.
-So, these concepts are absolutely critical.

-## And
-If two conditions are true, then this "and" operator will return True for both of them.
-If either of the conditions are not true, then "and" does not apply, so the result will be False.
-At this point, we should be able to deduce that if neither condition is true, then the result will be False.

-## Or
-The `or` operator in conditionals is great for checking "if this" or "that".
-For example, if both conditions are true, then the result is True.
-If either condition is true, then the result is True.
-If both conditions are False, then the result is False.